mh182/comprehensive-rust/src/index.md

 This Rust course covers the full spectrum of Rust, from basic syntax to advanced topics like generics and error handling.

 The goal of the course is to teach you Rust.
 We assume you don't know anything about Rust and hope to:

 - Give you a comprehensive understanding of the Rust syntax and language.
 - Enable you to modify existing programs and write new programs in Rust.
 - Show you common Rust idioms.

+> Note: My aim isn't to cover the entire course today.
+Instead, the objective is to create an environment where individuals can engage in self-study to learn Rust."

 We call the first three course days Rust Fundamentals.